219gauss/gitskills/README.md

 # gitskills
 My name is pzp!
-I create a new confict fixed ^_^ ! second of add dev and master
+I create a new confict fixed ^_^ ! second of add dev and master,add bug